Nicholas Dirks: Berkeley Chancellorship

 During his tenure, Dirks aspired to enhance the undergraduate experience, including the formation of a new undergraduate residential college, the creation of an undergraduate program in data science, the formation of a task force examining student housing, and efforts to improve the experiences of intercollegiate athletes at Berkeley.
 Dirks spearheaded new interdisciplinary programs including the Berkeley Arts + Design Initiative, and regional multi-institution research efforts such as the Chan-Zuckerberg Initiative, and global research and exchange partnerships.

-Dirks was also a highly successful fundraiser, including overseeing the completion of the Campaign for Berkeley.

-Under Dirks's leadership, the UC Berkeley administration was severely criticized.
-The most vocal criticism focused on decisions regarding sexual harassment by faculty and administrators.
+Dirks convened a special committee in 2016 to review and make recommendations for improving campus services, policies and practices related to sexual violence, harassment and assault against students, staff and faculty that resulted in a major review of all campus procedures around sexual harassment and assault.
 In particular, he presided over decisions to punish astronomer Geoffrey Marcy and then-incumbent Boalt Hall dean Sujit Choudhry.

-Dirks was also the subject of intense criticism for his handling of UC Berkeley's budget.
-Other contentious matters were the size of the fence around the on-campus mansion provided for him by the university, an emergency door installed in California Hall at university expense, an investigation for use of public funds for a personal trainer, and a wrongful termination claim filed by the former manager of University House.
-The fence and the emergency door were security measures, recommended by the University police, to address an increase in incidents in and around the chancellor’s home.
-The so-called University House has had a history of violent incidents.

-Dirks convened a special committee in 2016 to review and make recommendations for improving campus services, policies and practices related to sexual violence, harassment and assault against students, staff and faculty that resulted in a major review of all campus procedures around sexual harassment and assault.
+Dirks was also a highly successful fundraiser, which included overseeing the completion of the Campaign for Berkeley.
+Prior to Dirks's arrival, Berkeley had a "terrible record of private fundraising," according to Harvard Business School professor William C. Kirby in his 2022 book Empires of Ideas: Creating the Modern University from Germany to America to China.
+In 2016, Dirks led Berkeley to raise nearly $480 million, which came from almost 100,000 gifts provided by more than 65,000 donors.
+He helped set university records for the total amount raised and number of gifts received.
+Launched by Dirks in 2014 and continued by his successor Carol T. Christ, Berkeley's Light the Way campaign went on to raise $7 billion.

+Despite these gains, Dirks was criticized by some for his handling of UC Berkeley's budget.
+However, many of the financial struggles on the Berkeley campus preceded Dirks's chancellorship.
+The 2008 economic crisis resulted in a 20% reduction to the university's endowment between 2007 and 2009.
+Furthermore, state allocations to the flagship campus had been on the decline for decades prior to Dirks's chancellorship, with 2009 seeing the university's "sharpest drop in state financing since the Great Depression," according to The New York Times.
+The state accounted for 50% of Berkeley's budget in 1990 compared to 13% in 2020.
+When Dirks was in charge in 2016, the state allocation was just 57% of its 2007 level.